 Allergies to dairy products are among the most prevalent food allergies in babies.
 Between 2 and 3 percent of babies develop dairy sensitivity, but the sensitivity typically disappears with aging.
 Babies may develop rashes and loose stools or diarrhea as a consequence of food allergies.
-If you are breastfeeding and consume dairy products, eliminating these should be a priority, because all you eat is processed and present in the breast milk.
+If you are breastfeeding and consume dairy products, eliminating these should be a priority until you know what is causing your baby's symptoms, because all the food you eat is processed and present in the breast milk.

 Is Dairy the Problem?

 Cow's milk contains a protein that is the culprit causing the allergic reactions.
 The baby's immune system doesn't tolerate this protein and responds with symptoms such as an upset stomach, diarrhea (often with blood in it), gagging, bloating, lack of appetite, itchy bumps on skin and skin rashes.
 The baby will also be irritable.

 Diagnosing dairy sensitivity is problematic in babies.
 Your doctor may examine the baby and run a skin test that involves injecting a small amount of milk protein under the baby's skin.
 If the baby has a negative reaction to the injection, the diagnosis is clear.